cyamba/Y-Pie/README.md

 ***Creative and recreational fun!***

 In honour of PI day somewhere around 2016.
-This is an archived entry in my weekend coding leasures in the past.
+This is an archived entry from my weekend coding leasures in the past.

 This is a simple app utilising JDKs MIDI support.
 To the joy of those of us technical and mathematically inclined music geeks. :)